Metal Slader Glory: Release

-Metal Slader Glory was released for the Famicom in Japan on 30 August 1991, nearly a year after the release of the Super Famicom.
+Metal Slader Glory was released for the Family Computer in Japan on 30 August 1991, nearly a year after the release of the Super Famicom.
 HAL was responsible for marketing the game, and the first production run sold quickly, but the sales were not enough to cover the game's advertising budget.
 The game had tough competition from Super Famicom games like Final Fantasy IV.
 HAL requested a second print run but at the time HAL's development and sales departments were separating, so they were unable to get their request granted and no more copies were produced.
 The game's subsequent rarity made it one of the most well known expensive games in Japan through the 1990s.

 The long development cycle, expensive cartridges, and lack of sales brought on financial strain to HAL Laboratory.
 Beyond Metal Slader Glory, the company's growing success through the late 1980s pressured programmers to release games faster and place less effort on quality.
 Sales were generally not strong enough to recoup development costs, and the company nearly fell into bankruptcy.
 In 1992, Nintendo offered to rescue HAL from bankruptcy on the condition that Iwata was appointed as HAL's president.

-It was later rereleased on the Wii via the Virtual Console on 18 December 2007.
-Although this release delighted Yoshimiru as it gave more people an opportunity to play it, he was disappointed they would not understand the back story included with the original game manual.
-It was released for the Wii U Virtual Console on 1 July 2015.
+Metal Slader Glory was later rereleased on the Wii via the Virtual Console on 18 December 2007.
+Although this release delighted Yoshimiru, as it gave more people an opportunity to play it, he was disappointed they would not be familiar with the backstory, which had been included with the original game manual.
+The game was released for the Wii U Virtual Console on 1 July 2015.